Bradley Branning: 2006–2010

 Five months later, Stacey confesses to Peggy Mitchell (Barbara Windsor) that she is Archie's killer and not Bradley.
 When Stacey flees the country after she is exposed as Archie's killer, she tells a heartbroken Max – after he reveals that he still loves her and wants to run away with her – that Bradley is the only love of her life.
 In 2014, Stacey hands herself in to the police and confesses to killing Archie, finally clearing Bradley's name.
 She is subsequently sentenced to five years in prison, but she decides to appeal the sentence, taking her bipolar disorder into account.
 The appeal is successful, and Stacey is released.

+Nearly eight years after Bradley's death, his half-sister Abi suffers the same fate when she falls from the Vic roof along with Lauren trying to save Max from committing suicide.
+Lauren survives the fall, but Abi is removed from life support after being declared brainstem dead.

 Reception

 In 2006, Clements received a TV Quick and TV Choice award for Best Soap Newcomer for his role as Bradley.
 Clements was also nominated for "Best Actor" at the 2007 Inside Soap Awards.

 EastEnders received criticism for their portrayal of Bradley from residents of the Hertfordshire town where the character allegedly hailed from, Tring.
 Some residents of Tring believed that scriptwriters of the east London-based soap had portrayed their town as "snobbish", and there were complaints to Tring's Mayor, Mike James, who claimed that a lot of people were quite offended by the new character, who plays golf and drinks soya milk.
 A spokesperson from the soap apologised for the offence caused: "The character of Bradley Branning was by no means set to cause offence to the residents of Tring.
 In fact Tring was chosen after one of our storyline conferences in Tring, as the production team thoroughly enjoyed their stay [...]
 Bradley is by no means a snob.
 He has led a sheltered life because his dad left him when he was young.
 His mother wanted to teach him the value of money so encouraged him to get a job, which is why he worked as a caddy at the local golf course.
 He has a dairy intolerance and is allergic to nuts".

 Bradley's death was voted the third most emotional moment in television entertainment in a 2010 poll of 3,000 British people conducted by Freeview HD.